 Use a door mat

-If you’re looking for a door mat specific for your tent, find one that allows water to flow through it (like astro-turf style carpet at Home Depot) so your mat doesn’t become a soggy mess in wet weather.
+If you’re looking for a door mat specific for your tent, find one that allows water to drain through it (like astro-turf style carpet at Home Depot) so your mat doesn’t become a soggy mess in wet weather.

 In a pinch, if you forget your door mat, you can use floor mats from your vehicles as a tent door mat.
-Just remember to clean your floor mats after you return home :)

 Pack a broom